-Other types of diagnosis can include blood count and imaging tests.
+Other types of diagnosis can include a blood count and imaging tests.
 These tests can include ultrasound, CT Scan, or MRI of the abdomen.

 Treatment For Colorectal Cancer

 During a colonoscopy, small polyps are generally removed without the need for an incision on the body.
-At CARE hospitals, larger or more complex polyps are removed through surgery.
+At CARE Hospitals, larger or more complex polyps are removed through surgery.
 There are different types of colorectal cancer treatment in Hyderabad done for different stages of colorectal cancer.
 These can include: